emedware/vue-golden-layout/README.md

 ## Slots

-A default content can be provided - with or without scope : if a scope is queried, it will be the route object If this content is provided, it should contain a `<main />` tag that will be filled with the loaded component.
+A default content to render all routes can be provided as the `route` slot template - with or without scope : if a scope is queried, it will be the route object
+If this content is provided, it should contain a `<main />` tag that will be filled with the loaded component.
 Note: the provided template will be ignored when maximised/popped-out.